Making the Right Career Move

 This framework assumes you are weighing alternatives that are all consistent with your overall career goal.
 This should be the starting point for any decision you are going to make on what career options to pursue.
 If the options you're considering are not aligned with pre-considered plans and goals, it's time for even more fundamental thinking!
 For more information on this, read our articles on developing a career strategy and goal setting.

-The first step is to look at your choices rationally.
+The first step is to look at your career choices rationally.
 Firstly, you'll look at the quality of the jobs themselves, and secondly you'll think about the criteria you need for job satisfaction.

-Factor One: Job Analysis
+Factor 1: Job Analysis

 A good decision is an informed decision.
 You'll need to gather as much information as you sensibly can about the jobs you are considering.
 OK, this can be a pain, but think about how much future happiness depends on this decision!